trungk18/trungk18.github.io/_posts/2018-04-28-handle-timezone-client-server.md

 - Client library the support IANA: [https://stackoverflow.com/a/15171030/3375906](https://stackoverflow.com/a/15171030/3375906)

-Which is very different from what we are using on the portal since we are using Microsoft technology.
-And it is Microsoft timezone.
+Which is very different from our technology since we are using Microsoft and it come with their timezone (Microsoft's one).

 ### So we came out with two solutions: